LEXUEYE/suricata/doc/userguide/configuration/suricata-yaml.rst

 Inspection configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The detection-engine builds internal groups of signatures.
-Suricata
-loads signatures, with which the network traffic will be compared.
+Suricata loads signatures, with which the network traffic will be compared.
 The fact is, that many rules certainly will not be necessary.
-For
-instance, if there appears a packet with the UDP-protocol, all signatures
-for the TCP-protocol won't be needed.
-For that reason, all signatures
-will be divided in groups.
-However, a distribution containing many
-groups will make use of a lot of memory.
-Not every type of signature
-gets its own group.
-There is a possibility that different signatures
-with several properties in common, will be placed together in a group.
-The quantity of groups will determine the balance between memory and
-performance.
-A small number of groups will lower the performance yet
-use little memory.
+(For instance: if there appears a packet with the UDP-protocol, all signatures for the TCP-protocol won't be needed.)
+For that reason, all signatures will be divided in groups.
+However, a distribution containing many groups will make use of a lot of memory.
+Not every type of signature gets its own group.
+There is a possibility that different signatures with several properties in common, will be placed together in a group.
+The quantity of groups will determine the balance between memory and performance.
+A small amount of groups will lower the performance yet uses little memory.
 The opposite counts for a higher amount of groups.
 The engine allows you to manage the balance between memory and performance.
-To manage this, (by determining the amount of groups) there are several
-general options: ``high`` for good performance and more use of memory,
-``low`` for low performance and little use of memory.
-The option ``medium``
-is the balance between performance and memory usage.
-This is the default
-setting.
-The option ``custom-values`` is for advanced users.
-This option
-has values which can be managed by the user.
+To manage this, (by determining the amount of groups) there are several general options: high for good performance and more use of memory, low for low performance and little use of memory.
+The option medium is the balance between performance and memory usage.
+This is the default setting.
+The option custom is for advanced users.
+This option has values which can be managed by the user.

 ::

   detect:
     profile: medium
     custom-values:
-      toclient-groups: 3
+      toclient-groups: 2
       toserver-groups: 25
     sgh-mpm-context: auto
     inspection-recursion-limit: 3000
-    stream-tx-log-limit: 4
-    guess-applayer-tx: no
-    grouping:
-      tcp-priority-ports: 53, 80, 139, 443, 445, 1433, 3306, 3389, 6666, 6667, 8080
-      udp-priority-ports: 53, 135, 5060

 At all of these options, you can add (or change) a value.
 Most
 signatures have the adjustment to focus on one direction, meaning